ashur/spellcheck/README.md

 Check your progress in the New York Times [Spelling Bee] without leaving the puzzle.

+## Bookmarklet Source

+If you're interested in viewing the source of the bookmarklet itself, please see [init.mjs](https://github.com/ashur/spellcheck/blob/main/src/scripts/init.mjs)

 ## Installation

 > 💡 These are instructions for installing the source for the Spell Check website.
 For help installing the bookmarklet, please see [Spell Check].